 The government has committed substantial public funding toward the IndiaAI Mission, with figures cited in Press Information Bureau releases pointing to an allocation in the thousands of crores of rupees.
 The summit showcases early results from that investment across healthcare, agriculture and governance.

 Fund allocation covers compute infrastructure, dataset creation and skilling programs.
 Early outputs include a national language dataset repository and pilot compute clusters in three states.
 NRIs contribute through advisory committees that review dataset quality and annotation guidelines.
 Their participation ensures the resources meet standards required for international academic citations and commercial licensing.
 Details on specific disbursements and project timelines are updated periodically on the IndiaAI Mission portal, which serves as the primary reference for NRIs tracking how funds translate into deployable infrastructure.
+Understanding the funding landscape helps diaspora professionals identify where their expertise can add the most value and which projects are likely to achieve scale.

 For NRIs considering formal engagement, the Ministry of Electronics and Information Technology maintains guidance on advisory roles and open consultation processes.
 Monitoring those channels alongside summit announcements provides a fuller picture of where diaspora expertise is most needed and how contributions can be structured within existing government frameworks.
+The advisory committee structure offers a more formal pathway for NRIs who wish to influence policy or resource allocation decisions.
+Such roles typically require periodic virtual meetings and document review rather than physical presence in India, making them accessible to diaspora professionals with limited travel flexibility.

 Next steps